owentaylormech/owentaylormech.github.io/_pages/about.md

   - /about.html
 ---

-Owen Taylor | Mechanical Engineering Student | Running for Vice President of Academic
+Owen Taylor | Mechanical Engineering Student | Vice President of Academic

-Hello!
-I’m Owen Taylor, a second-year Mechanical Engineering student at Toronto Metropolitan University, currently serving as the Mechanical Director for the Metropolitan Undergraduate Engineering Society (MUES).
-I’m excited to announce my candidacy for Vice President of Academics, aiming to enhance our academic environment and ensure every engineering student has the support they need to succeed.

-Over the past year, I’ve worked directly with students, professors, and faculty to strengthen our academic support systems.
-I’ve helped hundreds of students through personalized guidance, academic events, and direct collaboration with faculty — and I’m running for VPA because I believe that academic support should actually work for you.
+I am Owen Taylor, a third-year Mechanical Engineering student at Toronto Metropolitan University with a strong foundation in mechanical design, thermodynamics, and systems integration.
+My academic journey has provided me with technical skills in CAD modeling, engineering analysis, and problem-solving, while my extracurricular involvement has given me the opportunity to apply these skills in practical, team-based environments.

+I currently serve as Vice President Academic for the Metropolitan Undergraduate Engineering Society (MUES), where I represent over 5,000 students and work directly with faculty to enhance academic support and student success.
+In this role, I have developed leadership, communication, and project management abilities through initiatives such as academic events, student advocacy, and collaboration with professors and administrators.
+These experiences have strengthened my ability to take initiative, manage complex responsibilities, and deliver results that positively impact others.

+Beyond academics, I have gained hands-on engineering experience through TMU Formula Racing, the university’s Formula SAE team.
+In this role, I have worked on the design, manufacturing, and integration of mechanical subsystems for a formula-style race car.
+My work has included CAD modeling of custom components, supporting the assembly of suspension and drivetrain systems, and assisting in the testing and troubleshooting of mechanical systems under competition conditions.
+This experience has allowed me to bridge theory and practice while developing teamwork, problem-solving, and technical precision in a fast-paced, engineering-focused environment.

+I am seeking a co-op opportunity where I can contribute to innovative projects, expand my technical expertise, and grow as an engineer.
+My goal is to apply both my technical training and leadership experience to develop practical engineering solutions, while continuing to learn from industry professionals in a dynamic and challenging environment.

 ## Proven Leadership in Academic Support
 ------